rexyyong/GaRex-Sneakorum/README.md

 pip install -r requirements.txt
 ```

-Navigate to ...\GaRex-Sneakorum\forum-react-app directory and build react.
+Navigate to ...\GaRex-Sneakorum\forum-react-app directory and start react on localhost:3000.
 ```
-npm run build
+npm start
 ```

 Once the build folder has been created, copy this build folder and replace the build folder under ...\GaRex-Sneakorum\newstatic
 This is because the django app will look for the static files under newstatic folder, so make sure you replace this build folder.

-Navigate to ...\GaRex-Sneakorum directory and run python server
+Navigate to ...\GaRex-Sneakorum directory and run python server on localhost:8000
 ```
 python manage.py runserver

-The application will be available on http://127.0.0.1:8000/
+The application will be available on http://127.0.0.1:3000/
 ```